 - A negotiator may not only require negotiating the issue, but also the ground rules of the negotiation process.

-- Recognize when a tactic is being employed.
+- Recognise when a tactic is being employed.
 Address the tactic with the other party.
-Do not personalize it ("You are lying to me!").
+Do not personalise it (“You are lying to me!”).